WilliamMajanja-zz/hack.chat-bot/README.md

     - Windows: `python bot.py`
     - Other: `python3 bot.py`

-If the bot is behaving inappropriately (e.g., spamming), warnings will be printed to the console.
+Important information on the bots' activities will be printed to the console.

 ![Commands](images/screenshot.png)